tubone24/a2a_mastra/README.md

 A demonstration of Agent-to-Agent (A2A) communication protocol using the Mastra framework, featuring multiple specialized AI agents powered by Amazon Bedrock.
 This project showcases how autonomous agents can communicate, collaborate, and delegate tasks to achieve complex goals.

-**Current Implementation**: The system uses a hybrid architecture where Gateway, Data Processor, and Summarizer agents run on Express servers with custom A2A implementation, while Web Search agent has been migrated to Mastra Dev Server with native A2A protocol.
+**Current Implementation**: The system uses a hybrid architecture where Gateway agent runs on Express server with custom A2A implementation, while Data Processor, Summarizer, and Web Search agents use Mastra Dev Server with native A2A protocol.

 ![demo](./docs/images/demo.gif)